tailwindlabs/tailwindcss.com/source/docs/upgrading-to-v1.blade.md

 "Modules" was a word we just kinda grabbed because we needed *something*, and we wanted to use that section of the config to both specify variants and disable modules if necessary.

-Now that all of Tailwind's internal "modules" are actually just core plugins, I've decided to deprecate this terminology entirely, and make this section of the config purely about configuring variants for core plugins.
+Now that all of Tailwind's internal "modules" are now core plugins, I've decided to deprecate this terminology entirely, and make this section of the config purely about configuring variants for core plugins.

 After making this change, your config file should look like this: